 You might do everything right, from highlighting your top skills to acing tricky behavioral interview questions, and still get rejected because of the tough competition.

-But every interview is an opportunity to gain information on your competitors and what qualities they have that employers are looking for.
-Asking for feedback is a great learning experience that can increase your chances of impressing employers in future interviews.
+Every interview is an opportunity to gain information on your competitors and what qualities they have that employers are looking for.
+Asking for feedback is a great learning experience that can increase your chances of showing employers you’re a good fit in future interviews.

 How to ask for feedback after an interview